MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

     Information for the OCR document is displayed, showing both the source content of the PDF or image file and the resulting OCR field values.
 3. Review the various field values and manually edit or enter values in fields that the OCR service has tagged as uncertain.
 4. Choose the **OK** button.
-The OCR process is completed and the resulting electronic document is sent to the **Incoming Documents** page in [!INCLUDE[prod_short](includes/prod_short.md)],  according to the job queue schedule.
+The OCR process is completed and the resulting electronic document is sent to the **Incoming Documents** page in [!INCLUDE[d365fin](includes/d365fin_md.md)],  according to the job queue schedule.
 5. Repeat step 4 for any other OCR document to be verified.

-Now you can proceed to create document records for the received electronic documents in [!INCLUDE[prod_short](includes/prod_short.md)], manually or automatically.
+Now you can proceed to create document records for the received electronic documents in [!INCLUDE[d365fin](includes/d365fin_md.md)], manually or automatically.
 For more information, see the next procedure.
-You can also connect the new incoming document record to existing posted or non-posted document so that the source file is easy to access from [!INCLUDE[prod_short](includes/prod_short.md)].
+You can also connect the new incoming document record to existing posted or non-posted document so that the source file is easy to access from [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Process Incoming Documents](across-process-income-documents.md).

 ## <a name="to-create-a-purchase-invoice-from-an-electronic-document-received-from-the-ocr-service"></a>To create a purchase invoice from an electronic document received from the OCR service
 The following procedure describes how to create a purchase invoice record from a vendor invoice received as an electronic document from the OCR service.
 The procedure is the same when you create, for example, a general journal line from an expense receipt or a sales return order from a customer.

 > [!NOTE]
->   The **Description** and **No.** fields on the created document lines will only be filled if you have first mapped text found on the OCR document to the two fields in [!INCLUDE[prod_short](includes/prod_short.md)].
-You can do this mapping as item references, for document lines of type Item.
-For more information, see [Use Item References](inventory-how-use-item-cross-refs.md).
+>   The **Description** and **No.** fields on the created document lines will only be filled if you have first mapped text found on the OCR document to the two fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+You can do this mapping as item cross-references, for document lines of type Item.
+For more information, see [Use Item Cross References](inventory-how-use-item-cross-refs.md).
 You can also use the Text-to-Account Mapping function.
 For more information, see [To map text on an incoming document to a specific vendor, G/L, or bank account](across-how-use-ocr-pdf-images-files.md#to-map-text-on-an-incoming-document-to-a-specific-vendor-account).

 1. Select the line for the incoming document, and then choose the **Create Document** action.

-A purchase invoice will be created in [!INCLUDE[prod_short](includes/prod_short.md)] based on the information in the electronic vendor document that you received from the OCR service.
-Information will be inserted in the new purchase invoice based on the mapping that you have defined as a reference or as text-to-account mapping.
+A purchase invoice will be created in [!INCLUDE[d365fin](includes/d365fin_md.md)] based on the information in the electronic vendor document that you received from the OCR service.
+Information will be inserted in the new purchase invoice based on the mapping that you have defined as a cross-reference or as text-to-account mapping.

-Any validation errors, typically related to wrong or missing master data in [!INCLUDE[prod_short](includes/prod_short.md)], will be shown on the **Errors and Warnings** FastTab.
+Any validation errors, typically related to wrong or missing master data in [!INCLUDE[d365fin](includes/d365fin_md.md)], will be shown on the **Errors and Warnings** FastTab.
 For more information, see [To handle errors when receiving electronic documents](across-how-use-ocr-pdf-images-files.md#to-handle-errors-when-receiving-electronic-documents).

 ### <a name="to-map-text-on-an-incoming-document-to-a-specific-vendor-account"></a>To map text on an incoming document to a specific vendor account
 For incoming documents, you typically use the **Map Text to Account** action to define that a certain text on a vendor invoice received from the OCR service is mapped to a certain vendor account.
 Going forward, any part of the incoming document description that exists as a mapping text means that the **No.** field on resulting document or journal lines of type G/L Account are filled with the vendor in question.